-Believe it or not, there is some science behind this idea.
+Believe it or not, there’s some science behind this idea.
 According to Friederike Fabritius and Hans Hagemann in The Leading Brain, our gut feelings—or intuition—can be a reflection of years of experience.

-Flipping a coin gives us insight into what our gut is saying, if we are not sure.
+If we’re unsure, flipping a coin gives us insight into what our gut is saying.
 Assign an option to each side of a coin.
 Flip the coin, paying attention to how you feel when the coin is landing.
 Are you secretly pleased that a coin landed a certain way, or are you disappointed?
-What is your gut feeling?
+What’s your gut feeling?

 What the Bible says: